bloomberg/memray/docs/additional_features.rst

 Memray offers a really helpful pytest plugin ``pytest-memray`` which has a couple notable features:

 - ``@pytest.mark.limit_memory()`` marks tests as failed if the execution of said test allocates more memory than allowed.
-We used these markers throughout the unit tests in the three labs.
+We used these markers throughout the unit tests in the three tutorial exercises.
 It will also print a helpful overview of which function calls used up the most memory for the failed test cases.
 - ``pytest --memray`` the memray flag when running your tests using pytest will generate a report with a high level overview of the memory allocated and will list a few top memory using functions